bazelbuild/bazel/site/en/advanced/performance/iteration-speed.md

 *   If you want to use multiple sets of flags from the same workspace, you can use multiple, distinct output bases, switched with the `--output_base` flag.
 Each output base gets its own Bazel server.

+To make this condition an error rather than a warning, you can use the `--noallow_analysis_cache_discard` flag (introduced in Bazel 6.4.0)